Insight / Shopify costs

 Themes, customisation, checkout changes, landing pages and ongoing development often become necessary as the business grows.

-A realistic commercial view
+A realistic monthly picture

 Most businesses do not just pay for Shopify.
 They pay for a stack of tools layered on top of it.